grpc/proposal/L73-java-binderchannel/wireformat.md

 is too low to be supported.
 The client may respond with SHUTDOWN_TRANSPORT if the server-selected version is too low to be supported.

-Both client and server transport may also include protocol extension flags at the end of their setup transport transaction.
-This is reserved for potential future protocol extensions, though no flags are currently specified.
+Some of the transactions specified above allow for protocol extension flags at the end of the Parcel.
+These flags are reserved for potential future protocol extensions, though no flags are currently specified.
 Unrecognized flags must be ignored.

 ### Stream Transactions